 Wietrznia Reserve in Kielce, Nature reserve in southeastern Kielce, Poland.

-Five caves lie within the reserve, with one extending over 60 meters and containing minerals like calcite, quartz, and pyrite.
-These underground spaces formed naturally through water erosion in the limestone and display rare mineral formations.
+Five caves lie within the reserve, and one of them runs for over 60 meters and contains minerals such as calcite, quartz, and pyrite.
+These underground spaces formed through water erosion in the limestone and are rarely found in former industrial sites like this one.

 The community of curious travelers